wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 Eating less= staying in a caloric deficit.\
 Eating more= staying in a caloric surplus.\
 Eating just enough= staying at maintenance or in a very slight caloric surplus.\
 There is no need to obsess over your calories.
-Just eat consciously according to your goal and count your protein, that's it.
+Just keep your goal in mind, be conscious of what you eat and count your protein.
+That's it.
 Cut out junk, avoid sugar, and prefer whole foods.

 You are free to research more on diet, it will help, but remember, if your workout is shit, you will not build muscle.
 And if you don't go to the gym, you will definitely not build muscle.
 The most important thing is getting your ass to the gym.
-I personally know jacked dudes who eat only four eggs a day and still have physiques to die for.
+I personally know dudes who eat only four eggs a day and are still jacked as fuck, with physiques to die for.

 **Q:** Do I need protein powder?\
 **A:** No, you don't need protein powder to build muscle.
 However, if you are finding it difficult to hit your protein goal, you may take whey protein.